General Program Requirements:

 Doctoral students must take at least 11 courses in the History Department, and may elect to take courses outside the department with the permission of the Director of Graduate Studies.
 A minimum of 10 courses must be completed before the general examination can be taken.
 Students should consult with their advisor for specific field requirements for the following required courses:

-- One methodology seminar, normally to be taken in the first year of study.
+- One methodology seminar [HIST 8714 Historical Methods (3 s.h.)], taken in the first year of study in the first academic term.

 Language Examination: All students must show competence in at least one foreign language.
 To demonstrate competence, a student must pass a short translation exam administered, in most cases, by the University’s language departments.
 The dissertation advisor determines whether competence in a second language is required.
 The language requirement must be satisfied prior to taking the general examination.
 For doctoral students in American History, the language requirement may be waived at the discretion of the advisor and with the approval of the Director of Graduate Studies.